wchesley/notebook/Veeam/NAS_Backup.md

 >
 > You can run your job immediatly by turning on the **Run the job when I click Finish** checkbox, which will not wait for the scheduled time, instead running your job immediatley.

+### NAS Backup with Immutibility

+You will need object-storage with immutibility support for this to function.

+The process is the same as *NAS backup - Archive copy mode and direct-to-object storage*.
+The only difference is when you come to **Backup Repository** screen of the **New File Backup Job** wizard, you select an immutable repository to send your NAS backup to.

+After your backup completes you will have a line in the summary screen that states `Setting immutability for backup completed successfully`.

+## NFS backup publishing as an SMB share